swathisri2004/Organization-Users-Management/README.md

 Managing users and organizations manually can be error-prone, time-consuming, and lacks structured oversight — especially in scenarios involving multiple organizations with different roles and memberships.

 💡 **Solution**
-We developed a full-stack web application to automate and streamline user and organization management.
+I developed a full-stack web application to automate and streamline user and organization management.
 The platform allows administrators to manage organizations, assign users with specific roles, and maintain memberships efficiently, with a responsive and intuitive interface.

 👨‍💻 **My Role**
-As a key member of the project, I:
+I developed the project and:
 - Implemented backend APIs using **Django REST Framework** to handle CRUD operations for organizations and users.
 - Developed a **dynamic React frontend** to provide a seamless UI for administrators and users.
 - Integrated the frontend with backend REST APIs for real-time data operations.